caneignacio/tomorrowstore/README.md

 - Price Analysis: It shows two scatter plot charts, one comparing Price to Units Sold, and the other comparing Price to Unit Cost.
 It also has slicers to select Product Categories, Product Subcategories, and Dates.
 !()

-The fourth and last report, _Customers_, shows indicators and detailed information about TomorrowStore’s clients, with some visuals designed for direct actions.
+The fourth and last report, _Customers_, shows indicators and detailed information about TomorrowStore’s clients, with some visuals designed for direct actions ([Web version]() and [Power BI file](files/tomorrowstore-customers) available).
 It has a Front Cover and the following three pages:
 - Top Customers: It shows a card with the Number of Customers, a bar chart with the Top 10 Customers by Revenue, and a table with the Top 100 Customers whose birthday is on this day (to be used for mailing campaigns).
 It has slicers to select Countries.
 !()